maxking/mailman-ci-runner/README.md

 #About this Repo

 This is the docker image that is used to run ci-tests for mailman using Gitlab-CI.
-We use `docker-ssh` system to run tests inside the containers built from this image.
+We use `docker` system to run tests inside the containers built from this image.
 For more information on how to use [gitlab-ci-multi-runner][1], refer to [this][2] documentation.

 ## How to build?